syncfusion-content/javascript-docs/js/Gantt/Timescale-Modes.md

 ### Month schedule mode

-In the Week schedule mode the upper part of the schedule header displays the Months, whereas the bottom header of the schedule displays its corresponding Weeks.
+In the Month schedule mode the upper part of the schedule header displays the Months, whereas the bottom header of the schedule displays its corresponding Weeks.
 Refer to the following code example.

 {% highlight javascript %}
 $("#GanttContainer").ejGantt({